 Roles and responsibilities

-· Work with partner organisations to recruit the young people most in need or who would most benefit from engaging with Circus Eruption and to plan programme
+• Recruit the children and young people most in need or who would most benefit from engaging with Circus Eruption

 Skills and abilities – Essential

-Ability to communicate well with individual young people and groups of young people
+Ability to communicate well with children and young people as well as their associated adults

-Ability to understand, respect and value young people’s views
+Ability to understand, respect and value the views of children and young people

 Basic computer skills

 Ability to work as a member of a team